Announcing New ENACT Faculty Fellows in Arizona, Arkansas, California, Kansas, Kentucky, Louisiana, New Jersey, Oklahoma, Tennessee, Texas and Nevada

 Texas A&M University, Texas

-Holly Foster is a Professor of Sociology and Chancellor EDGES Fellow at Texas A&M University in College Station, TX.
+Holly Foster is a Professor of Sociology and Chancellor EDGES Fellow at Texas A&M University in College Station, Texas.
 She specializes in the study of parental contact with the socio-legal system and its intergenerational influences on children, using both quantitative and qualitative research methods.
-She teaches in the area of Criminology within the Sociology department.
-During the ENACT fellowship period, she will focus on adapting her Gender & Crime course to better engage students in the state policy process and explore ways to more effectively address the needs of children with incarcerated parents.
+She teaches in the area of criminology within the sociology department.
+As a part of her ENACT Faculty Fellowship, she will focus on adapting her Gender & Crime course to better engage students in the state policy process and explore ways to more effectively address the needs of children with incarcerated parents.

 Austin “A.T.”
 Harrison - Assistant Professor of Urban Studies